 The following tips can help to avoid accidents and injuries associated with trains tracks and railroad crossings.

 Senior citizens or individuals requiring specialized care are encouraged to take steps to ensure their needs can be met during an emergency situation.

-Proper disposal of refuse, yard materials, and other affected items can minimize further risks in the midst of recovery efforts.
+Proper disposal of refuse, yard materials and other affected items can minimize further risk in the midst of recovery efforts.

 Severe storms can impact the Central Virginia area, not only during the spring and summer seasons, but at any time throughout the course of the year.
 With that in mind, citizens are encouraged to take the following safety precautions.